cbarnes0/ai201-project4-provenance-guard/README.md

 Request 12 : 429
 ```

-9 of 12 succeeded (the test also submitted once to obtain a `content_id` before the loop, consuming the 10th slot).
-Requests 10–12 in the loop received `429 Too Many Requests`:
+9 of 12 succeeded (one prior submission to obtain a `content_id` consumed the 10th slot).
+Requests 10–12 received `429 Too Many Requests`:

 ```json
 {